 MEETINGS: All classes and organizations will be allowed to meet as arranged during activity period.

 CONSTITUTIONS AND MINUTES: All classes and organizations will be required to have a constitution on file in the office.
-See Gayle to make sure you have a current constitution on file.
-Also required will be a file copy of the secretary’s minutes turned in to Gayle after each meeting.
+See Attendance Secretary/Athletic Director Secretary to make sure you have a current constitution on file.
+Also required will be a file copy of the secretary’s minutes turned in to Attendance Secretary/Athletic Director Secretary after each meeting.

-CONCESSION GUIDELINES: The sponsor shall submit a concessions duty roster to Ms. Respess before the end of the school day on those days their organization is in charge of the concession stand.
-Organizations which do not clean up the concessions area after its use will be assessed a $5.00 clean-up charge.
+CONCESSION GUIDELINES: The sponsor shall submit a concessions duty roster to the Concessions Director or Assistant Concessions Directors before the end of the school day on those days their organization is in charge of the concession stand.
 All concession stands will have an adult present to supervise the money box.
 This adult supervisor will receive money from students and will take money out of the money box for change.
 The student will still figure the customer’s total bill, collect the amount due, and then give it to the adult supervisor at the change box.
 If there is any change due, the student will receive it from the supervisor and return it to the customer.
 It is suggested that the student count the customer’s change back to him in the appropriate manner.
 The organization needs to assign an adult money box supervisor for the times that they have concessions, explaining that the director will check to see if a supervisor is at the money box before the concession stand will be open for business.

 ACTIVITY FUNDS: One of the most upsetting experiences an activity sponsor can endure is to lose or misplace money which has been entrusted to them by the students of the organization they sponsor.
 This is also the most unnecessary experience one can have happen to them.
 Therefore, the following rules apply to the handling of activity funds:

-All monies are to be deposited with Theresa Rentschler on the day they are received by the sponsor.
+All monies are to be deposited with Activity Funds Director on the day they are received by the sponsor.
 She will issue a receipt for the amount.
 Please do this before 3:00 pm, if possible.

 The receipt should be given to the organization secretary for posting in the records of the organization.